 This cultivar tends to grow wider rather than taller, reaching a mature height of only five to six feet, with a semi-weeping shape and a compact growth habit.

 ‘Shishi Gashira’ also exhibits greater sun tolerance than other varieties, especially as plants mature, and it is suitable for container growing.
-This variety is hardy in Zones 7-9.
+This variety is hardy in Zones 7 to 9.

 Plants are available from Nature Hills Nursery in #3 containers.